-Some of the activity log plugins you can get are quite similar in terms of what events they track.
+Some of the activity log plugins you can use are quite similar in terms of what events they track.

-For example, WP Security Audit Log, Simple History, and User Activity Log are all focused on logging as wide a range of events as possible.
+For example, WP Activity Log, Simple History, and User Activity Log are all focused on logging as many unique events as possible.

-To give you an idea of how all-inclusive they are, WP Security Audit Log tracks events such as user registrations, logins, uploaded or modified files, source IPs, core updates, changes to your Multisite network, and more.
+To give you an idea of how all-inclusive they are, WP Activity Log tracks events such as user registrations, logins, uploaded or modified files, source IPs, core updates, changes to your Multisite network, and more.
 If you want an all-in-one logging solution, this may be the plugin for you:

 Simple History and User Activity Log both track a similar range of events.

-Let’s now talk about how practical each solution is.
+Let’s talk about how practical each of these WordPress activity logs plugins is.

 Simple History, on the other hand, lives up to its name.
-It’s very easy to use, and the logs it keeps aren’t difficult to sort through.
-They’re displayed on your dashboard’s home page, and provide you with a quick, clear update on what happened since your last login:
+It’s very easy to use, and its logs are easy to sort through.
+They’re displayed in the dashboard home page and the logs provide you with a quick, clear update on what happened since your last login:

 User Activity Log lies somewhere between these two plugins when it comes to ease of use.
-It offers a few more settings to configure than Simple History, but not as many as WP Security Audit Log.
+It offers a few more settings to configure than Simple History, but not as many as WP Activity Log.

 Which WordPress activity log plugin is right for you?

-If you’re looking for the best overall activity log, WP Security Audit Log is our choice.
-Additionally, WP Security Audit Log offers an advanced premium feature that lets you use an external database, which is a helpful performance tweak for larger sites.
+If you’re looking for the best overall activity log, WP Activity Log is our choice.
+Additionally, WP Activity Log offers an advanced premium feature that lets you use an external database, which is a helpful performance tweak for larger sites.

 On the other hand, Simple History offers less detail, but makes up for that by being easier to use.
 If you don’t need to keep incredibly detailed logs, it may be ideal for you.

-👉 Let’s recap five of our favorite WordPress activity logs, and what types of sites can benefit from using each:
+👉 Let’s recap four of our favorite WordPress activity logs, and what types of sites can benefit from using each:

-Do you have any questions about how to set up WordPress activity logs for your website?
+Do you have any questions about WordPress activity logs plugins for your website?
 Ask away in the comments section below!